minemeraj/arriving/Driving/README.txt

     Road and objects are loaded and saved separately in the load and save menu.

-    The game uses the file in the lib directory named landscape_default.
+    The game uses for the maps the files in the lib directory with the name type: landscape_<MAPNAME>

+    Ex:landscape_default,landscape_city0.

+    Autocars files are named following the map name:
+    If map file is:
+    	landscape_<MAPNAME>
+    then the program associates the autocars file: autocars_<MAPNAME>
+   	If no autocar file is defined, the program ignore it.

     Select tiles with left mouse button in the area, select object by clicking in the inner area.